RobertMcCarthy97/rrc_phase1/README.md

 `-np` specifies the number of MPI processes that will be run in parallel.
 Expect inferior performance if less than 8 are used.

-Details of all arguments that can be used are found in `rrc_example_package/her/arguments.py`.
+Details of all relevant arguments are found in `rrc_example_package/her/arguments.py`.
 Expect each epoch of training to take up to 10 mins.

 ## Evaluate pretrained model

-Download our winning 'pinching' model: [final_pinch_policy.pt](https://drive.google.com/drive/folders/1AKf4O28h8sYF_6J3FUq9oXJBY88joDcl?usp=sharing)
+First, download our winning 'pinching' model: [final_pinch_policy.pt](https://drive.google.com/drive/folders/1AKf4O28h8sYF_6J3FUq9oXJBY88joDcl?usp=sharing)

 ### Simulation

 To view our model performing the task in simulation:

-Save the downloaded model as `rrc_example_package/her/saved_models/final_pinch_policy.pt` and execute the following command:
+1. Save the downloaded model as `rrc_example_package/her/saved_models/final_pinch_policy.pt` and execute the following command:

     singularity run /path/to/user_image.sif python3 demo.py